top of page

 EC 1223/2009

-In the European Union, sunscreens are classified as cosmetics and are regulated under the Cosmetic Products Regulation (Regulation (EC) No 1223/2009).
-This regulation establishes strict rules to ensure the safety and effectiveness of cosmetics marketed in the EU.
+In the European Union, sunscreens are classified as cosmetics and are regulated under the Cosmetic Products Regulation (Regulation (EC) No 1223/2009) .
+This regulation sets strict standards to ensure the safety and efficacy of cosmetics marketed in the EU.

 Key Aspects of Regulation in the EU